paspallas/mdutil/README.md

 # mdutil

 `mdutil` is a Python cli application that helps to perform common tasks in the context of game development for retro systems.
-It`s specially tailored, but not limited to, the Sega Megadrive used in conjuntion with SGDK.
+It's specially tailored, but not limited to, the Sega Megadrive used in conjuntion with SGDK.

 ## Requirements